simonsobs/nemo/docs/outputs.rst

 Output
 ======

-This section describes the output produced by :ref:`nemoCommand`, and the main files of interest.
+This section will describe the output produced by :ref:`nemoCommand`, and the main files of interest.